Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 Enable users from National clouds to sign-in to your application enable your Web App to call a Web API on behalf of the signed-in user

+## Contributing

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Learn More

 For more information, visit the following links: